 PET SCAN (Positron Emission Tomography)

-It uses cameras and tracers that produces powerful images of the body’s biological functions.
+It uses cameras and tracers that produce powerful images of the body’s biological functions.
 Cancers process sugars at a very high metabolic rate.
 PET scans are able to indicate abnormal metabolic activity and can identify exact locations of the diseases.
-It can also detect small cancer cells, indicate whether it’s benign or malignant.
+It can also detect small cancer cells, and indicate whether it’s benign or malignant.
 Furthermore, it can determine if therapies are actually working.